Diriyah pact

-The Diriyah pact was an agreement signed between the Emir of Diriyah, Imam Muhammad bin Saud, and Imam Muhammad bin Abdul-Wahhab in the year 1744.
+The Diriyah pact was an agreement signed between the Emir of Diriyah, Muhammad bin Saud, and Muhammad bin Abdul-Wahhab in the year 1744.
 The two imams agreed to call for correcting the people's faith from the polytheism, heresies, and superstitions attached to it, by returning to what Muhammad was upon, and carrying out the duty of enjoining what is right and forbidding what is wrong.
 After the pact, the reform movement began its work, and the Salafist call spread and became widely influential with supporters throughout the Arabian Peninsula and outside it.
 The pact is considered the basis on which the modern Saudi state was established.

 History

 When the call of Muhammad bin Abdul-Wahhab began to spread to combat the heresies and superstitions that were widespread at that time in Najd in particular and the Arabian Peninsula in general, the call was subjected to harassment in attempts by some to get rid of Muhammad bin Abdul-Wahhab, and when he felt this, he decided to move from his hometown of Uyayna to Diriyah.
 Most of the rulers of the region were afraid to embrace this call, for fear of those who might confront him, especially since there were many who did not see any violation in the innovations and superstitions that Muhammad bin Abdul Wahhab was fighting.

 At this time, Muhammad bin Saud bin Muhammad bin Muqrin was ruler of Diriyah, and he was very influential and had a position among the people of Diriyah, in addition to being a feared ruler.
 Diriyah was also a fortified and honest city, and Diriyah was a town in which legal violations and heresies had not spread among its people.
 For this reason, the general atmosphere in the town became good and conducive to receiving the call of Ibn Abdul-Wahhab, who began spreading it in the region and calling for its followers.
 When Muhammad bin Abdul-Wahhab arrived in Diriyah, Muhammad bin Saud walked to him in Ibn Suwailem's house and welcomed him, saying: “I give you good tidings of a country better than yours, and I give good tidings of glory and power.”
 Ibn Abdul-Wahhab said: “And I give you good tidings of glory and empowerment, and this is the word ‘There is no god but God, whoever adheres to it, acts upon it, and supports it, will rule the countries and the people with it.
 It is the word of monotheism, and the first thing the messengers called for, from the first to the last.”
 The sources do not mention a specific date for this meeting, but it was shortly after the arrival of Muhammad bin Abdul-Wahhab to Diriyah.